ECTS Mike Horton Award

 All nominations are reviewed by an independent panel of reviewers.
 The final decision is based on the marks and comments from the reviewers and any conflicts of interest are identified and dealt with appropriately.

-Congratulations to Claire Edwards, Associate Professor of Bone Oncology at NDORMS and NDS, Oxford, UK, recipient of the 2023 Mike Horton Award presented during the ECTS 2023 Congress in Liverpool.
+Congratulations to Andre van Wijnen, Professor, University of Vermont, USA recipient of the 2024 Mike Horton Award presented during the ECTS 2024 Congress in Liverpool.

 For a full list of previous Award recipients, please visit the Previous Grants section.